krashby4/menu-app/README.md

-# Getting Started with Create React App
+# The Menu App - a rather simple way to organize your meals

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## What the app can do:

-In the project directory, you can run:
+You can add meals to certain days of the week by clicking the drop-down menus

 ### `npm start`